 I.A.2.
-Full hand protectors (RED for the Red (Hong) player or BLUE for the Blue (Chung) player - foam dipped/vinyl only)
+Full hand protectors, any color - foam dipped/vinyl only

 I.A.3.
-Full foot protectors (RED for the Red (Hong) player or BLUE for the Blue (Chung) player - foam dipped/vinyl only)
+Full foot protectors, any color - foam dipped/vinyl only

 I.A.4.
-Full headgear including a padded top (RED for the Red (Hong) player or BLUE for the Blue (Chung) player - foam dipped/vinyl only).
-Headgear that includes padding under and around the chin, or a face shield, WILL NOT BE ALLOWED.
+Full headgear including a padded top, any color - foam dipped/vinyl only.
+Headgear that includes padding under and around the chin WILL NOT BE ALLOWED.